CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill reads more like a comprehensive tutorial or documentation summary than a concise, actionable skill file.
-It explains many concepts Claude already understands (distributed transactions, idempotency, retry policies) without providing any executable code examples in any language.
-The content would benefit dramatically from being condensed to key decision points and concrete code snippets.
+This skill reads more like a comprehensive reference guide or tutorial article about Temporal workflow orchestration than an actionable skill for Claude.
+It is extremely verbose, explains many concepts Claude already understands, and critically lacks any executable code examples despite being about a specific programming framework.
+The content would benefit enormously from being condensed to key non-obvious constraints and populated with real, runnable code snippets.

 Suggestions

-Cut explanatory content Claude already knows (what idempotency is, what fan-out/fan-in means, when not to use orchestration) and focus on Temporal-specific implementation details and gotchas.
+Cut at least 50% of the content by removing explanations of concepts Claude already knows (what idempotency is, what fan-out/fan-in means, what saga patterns are) and focus only on Temporal-specific implementation details and gotchas.

-Split detailed pattern descriptions (Saga, Entity, Fan-Out, Async Callback) into separate reference files and keep SKILL.md as a concise overview with the design decision framework and quick-start code.
+Split detailed pattern implementations (saga, entity, fan-out) into separate reference files and keep SKILL.md as a concise overview with the critical design decision framework and determinism constraints.

 DimensionReasoningScore